St. Paul DWI Lawyer

 An IID is a small piece of equipment mounted in one’s vehicle to monitor the driver’s BAC.
 Typically installed near the steering wheel, these devices include a tube into which the driver must blow before starting the vehicle.
 The IID is then connected to the engine.
 Any alcohol detection above a certain threshold level prevents the vehicle from starting.

 Minnesota IIDs also randomly collect air samples while the vehicle is in motion to test for alcohol.
-This is to prevent an offender from having a sober person blow into the IID instead so the vehicle will start.
+This is to prevent an offender from having a sober person blow into the IID instead so that the vehicle will start.

 How Are IIDs Installed?